The Opioid Epidemic

 Addiction treatment facilities and peer recovery programs services have a significant effect on those of us that live with substance use disorder.
 These programs increase people’s willingness and ability to become active in their own recovery.
 At SOBA New Jersey our Opioid Recovery Program helps people to recover from addiction for the long term.
 Our opioid detox, treatment, and after-care programs help our clients lead a successful life of sobriety.

 Stigma of Addiction

-There are several issues preventing people from getting into a drug treatment facility or to undergo the detox process.
+There are several issues preventing people from getting into a drug treatment facility or undergoing the detox process.
 One of the key issues that addicts deal with is the stigma of addiction.
 Many live in constant fear that people will discover they are struggling with addiction.
-Even when the signs of drug-use are painfully obvious, asking for help is often too much to bear.
+Even when the signs of drug use are painfully obvious, asking for help is often too much to bear.

 Distrust of Treatment

 Addicts generally distrust treatment facilities.
 Because of the paranoia that can develop from an addiction, anyone claiming they can help seems suspicious.
 Addicts can also be resistant to treatment because their need to use is so great.
 That’s why at SOBA New Jersey, our program provides a 24/7 support team, providing the support our clients need at all hours.